 I have previously worked as a counsellor in two North East charities and for Tyneside and Northumberland Mind.
 Now I work exclusively in private practice.
 I have worked with people with a range of issues including depression, anxiety and stress; relationship difficulties; trauma and dissociation (including dissociative identity disorder) stemming from childhood experiences of emotional, physical and sexual abuse and neglect; struggles in the workplace; bullying; domestic abuse; bereavement; caring responsibilities and many more.

 Counselling and Mindfulness

 This work has been supported by a 25-year long Buddhist mindfulness practice.
 My practice has helped me find steadiness in challenging conditions and given me a gift for deep authentic presence and connection.
 I have been delighted to share these skills with others through my work, combining counselling and mindfulness.

 I offer you a supportive relationship, to help you find connection, both within yourself and with others, discover meaning in life and be free to meet your potential.
 I have a deep trust in the ability of human beings to move towards growth, even in the most challenging circumstances.

-The circumstances of your life may have been so challenging that, like a plant placed in poor soil, you have been forced to grow in ways that you have not chosen.
-I believe that when the conditions of our lives are right we can really begin to thrive.
-I can provide those safe conditions so that you can find your way to a path of your choosing.
+The circumstances of your life may have been so challenging that, like a plant placed in poor soil, you have been forced to find creative ways to adapt that have now come to feel like obstacles to future growth.
+I believe that the safe relationship we co-create together in therapy has the potential to begin to heal some of the harm caused by your historic relationships.
+Together we can help you find your way to a path of your choosing.